 The first type of process can be characterized as an early warning system that is designed to handle problems or concerns reported by parties internal to the organization (typically an employee).
 In the early warning system, parties (typically employees) may raise concerns about a danger, illegality or wrongdoing within the organization that has the potential to harm the organization or harm others.
-Whistleblowing procedures are examples of this type of grievance procedure.
+Whistleblowing procedures are examples of this Key Terms grievance is an issue, concern, problem or claim (perceived or actual) that an individual or community group wants а company or contractor to address and resolve.
+IFC Guide to Designing and Implementing Grievance Mechanisms for Development Projects grievance procedure is a standardized set of procedures to follow when someone has a complaint or a problem whistleblowing is when an employee or worker reports wrongdoing within an internal organization to or external parties.
+Internal whistleblowing entails reporting the information to a source within the organization.
+External whistleblowing occurs when the whistleblower takes the information outside the organization, such as to the media or regulators.